 Have fun browsing this diagramme, and maybe it will inspire you to go and look up the texts to see if it is all correct!

-Don’t forget our instantly downloadable drama scripts, including our Easter Sunday Mary Magdelene monologue Sunday 4am, its sequel Sunday 5am in which the disciples discuss what on earth to do next and the crazy script about Easter, faith and chocolate, A Chocolate Tomb.
+Don’t forget my instantly downloadable drama scripts, including the Easter Sunday Mary Magdelene monologue Sunday 4am, its sequel Sunday 5am in which the disciples discuss what on earth to do next and the crazy script about Easter, faith and chocolate, A Chocolate Tomb.